-We have audited the financial statements of Texas Electric Market Stabilization Funding N, LLC (the Company), which comprise the statements of financial position as of December 31, 2023 and 2022, and the changes in its net assets and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Texas Electric Market Stabilization Funding N, LLC (the Company), which comprise the statements of financial position as of December 31, 2024 and 2023, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).